istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/_index.md

 ### TLS Traffic Management for Wildcard Hosts

 Istio 1.29 introduces alpha support for wildcard hosts in ServiceEntries with `DYNAMIC_DNS` resolution specifically for TLS traffic.
-This significant enhancement enables routing based on SNI (Server Name Indication) from TLS handshakes without terminating the TLS connection to inspect Host headers.
+Enables routing based on SNI (Server Name Indication) from TLS handshakes without terminating the TLS connection to inspect Host headers.

 While this feature has important security implications due to potential SNI spoofing, it provides powerful capabilities for managing external TLS services when used with trusted clients.
-The feature requires explicit enablement via the `ENABLE_WILDCARD_HOST_SERVICE_ENTRIES_FOR_TLS` feature flag and represents an important step forward in external service mesh integration.
+The feature requires explicit enablement via the `ENABLE_WILDCARD_HOST_SERVICE_ENTRIES_FOR_TLS` feature flag.

 ### Performance and Observability Improvements